Mini-SPX Index Options (XSP)

 How taxing is your options trade?

-Index and ETF Options both offer broad market exposure to execute trading strategies, however they're not treated the same at tax time.
+Index and ETF options both offer broad market exposure to execute trading strategies, however they're not treated the same at tax time.

 If you're an active trader, you work hard to generate profits in your trading account.
 You study the charts, you watch the day's headlines, and research your entry and exit points before placing an order.
 If things go your way, you end up with a winning trade in your account.
 But if you're using a broad-market ETF to trade options on the S&P 500®, you may be paying more in taxes than you would by using index options.* That means you may be giving up more of your hard-earned trading profits.